bacoco/claudook/README.md

 }
 ```

-No Python.
+No dependencies.
 No path issues.
 Just clean JavaScript.

 ## 💡 Why Claudook?